 Most of the distribution system meets the fire flow requirements and where it does, there is typically adequate capacity for any domestic infill growth on those lines.
 Hydraulic modeling of the distribution system is beyond the scope of this report, but as the Town gets more of the distribution system into GIS, developing a model that would help identify areas that might be problematic in terms of flow and/or pressure should be easier to do.
 The Town is aware of some pressure problems experienced by customers that are in the main pressure zone that are topographically close to the elevation of the pressure regulator at Amelia and Moffat Streets.
 The Town considered increasing downstream pressure at the regulator for the main zone, but that would result in pressures of about 100 psi in the lower part of the main zone.
-A more practical solution is likely trying to serve those users with relatively low pressure from the upper pressure zone.
-Note that the Town has checked pressures in the upper part of the main pressure zone is not aware of any users that have less than 40 psi static pressure or 20 psi dynamic pressure which are the CDPHE minimums.
+(Note that above 80 psi can sometimes be problematic for plumbing fixtures).
+A more practical solution is likely trying to serve users with relatively low pressure from the upper pressure zone.
+Note that the Town has checked pressures in the upper part of the main pressure zone and is not aware of any users that have less than 40 psi static pressure or 20 psi dynamic pressure which are the CDPHE minimums.